Alphabet City Tutors also offers teacher training in Orton-Gillingham!

-If you are an educator, you have almost certainly worked with dyslexic students, since by some estimates 1 in 5 people is dyslexic.
+If you are an educator, you have almost certainly worked with students with dyslexia, since by some estimates 1 in 5 people have dyslexia.
 Among students diagnosed with learning differences, 85% have a reading disability (Source: NICHD).
 Beyond these figures, many more students simply struggle with different aspects of reading, writing and spelling, and very few teachers or even special educators have specific training to address these students' challenges.
 What's more, all students, even advanced readers and writers, benefit from having OG-trained teachers; Orton-Gillingham is simply good teaching practice.

 Why choose AOGPE training and certification?

 There are several organizations that offer Orton-Gillingham training and certification, but the Academy of Orton-Gillingham Practitioners and Educators holds the most rigorous standards.
 Each level of training includes coursework, practicum fieldwork, and a comprehensive application for certification.
 These standards are designed to ensure that AOGPE-certified educators have the thorough training they need in order to be excellent, effective practitioners.

 CLASSROOM EDUCATOR ORTON-GILLINGHAM TRAINING AND PRACTICUM